 Surface Mounted – For indoor mail delivery, such as apartment buildings and business complexes that have a lot of tenants, the commercial mailboxes can be surface mounted onto a wall.

-Recessed Mounted – If someone within the building will be in charge of distributing the mail from a private mailroom, such as in a university, college, or government building, buy commercial mailboxes that can be recessed into a wall with rear access from a secure room.
+Recessed Mounted – In some cases, someone within the building will be in charge of distributing the mail from a private mailroom.
+This is true of many universities, colleges, and government buildings.
+In these cases, buy commercial mailboxes that can be recessed into a wall with rear access from a secure room.

 Pedestal Mounted – Pedestal mounted commercial mailboxes are ideal for up to 16 tenants and can be installed either indoors or outdoors.
 They are common in many apartment and business complexes.